 Why is glTF so popular?

 The popularity of glTF stems from many different factors.
 The compact design is “ready-to-render”, and it is an open, standardized and royalty-free format – therefore, easy to implement and validate.
 It has been designed together by engineers from many industry leading companies, such as Adobe, Autodesk and Microsoft, but also with involvement from Fraunhofer and our team at DGG.
 Its early adaption by technology leaders has made this format the de-facto standard for 3D content on the Web, and the Khronos consortium already labelled it the “JPEG of 3D”.

 What glTF is for Android, Google and Microsoft, Pixar’s USDZ is for iOS and Apple.
 The two formats will play a major role in making 3D technology available to the mainstream.
 With native viewers on all devices the general public uses in their day-to–day life, viewing 3D content will be effortless and merge seamlessly into all kinds of activities like online shopping.
 Experts from over 70 industry leading companies are working on glTF within the Khronos Group to develop the format further.
 Succeeding in making glTF capable of fulfilling the specific requirements of different industries while at the same time keeping the benefits of the compact and efficient format will be another challenge.

 Scaling up 3D in E-Commerce

 Now that we can get compact models of fantastic quality onto all kinds of devices, it is necessary to look at 3D asset pipelines and find out what problems hold back a scalable production of real-time ready 3D models.
 Only if these processes can be made efficient and affordable, 3D technologies will be able to expand to mainstream applications.
-So, stay tuned for our next article in this series:

 If you missed our previous installment, you can find it in our blog: Why 3D in E-commerce.